VUSN Academic Policies/Regulations

 ATTENDANCE AND ABSENCE POLICY

-Students are expected to attend/participate in all courses regardless of educational format.
-The Brightspace Learning Management System serves as the record of student participation and attendance in the online course environment.
+Students are expected to attend/participate in all courses regardless of program delivery format.
+The Brightspace Learning Management System serves as the record of student participation, attendance, and engagement with course materials in the online course environment.
 For face-to-face classes, student participation during in-class academic activities verifies attendance.
-Course instructors may set specific policies about absences from their courses.
+Course instructors may set specific policies about attendance and absences from their courses.
 The School of Nursing does not distinguish types of absences.
 An instructor is under no obligation to accommodate students who are absent or who miss academic work without prior notification and makeup arrangements.

 A student whose lack of attendance has led to academic jeopardy is subject to the academic policies of VUSN.
 For tuition refund purposes, the last day of attendance is determined by review of the Brightspace Learning Management System for active participation and/or participation in a face-to-face class.

 In the event of illness influencing a student’s ability to participate in class or meet course requirements, communication with faculty is essential.
-A student who has been treated at the Student Health Center for a serious illness or injury may give the Student Health Center permission to notify the Assistant Dean of Students.
+A student who has been treated at the Student Health Center for a serious illness or injury may give the Student Health Center permission to notify the Assistant Dean for Student Affairs.
 A variety of options may be indicated including a Medical Leave of Absence.

 Enrolled students may wish to audit courses in the School of Nursing for which they will receive no credit.
 A student must register to audit courses.
 Students auditing courses are subject to the following conditions: